CSNW/d3-composer/packages/svg/README.md

 <a href="#bars" name="bars">#</a> <b>bars</b>(<i>selection</i>[, <i>props</i>])

-A flexible, lightweight bars chart component that can be used to create ordinal, histogram, horizontal, and stacked bars charts.
+A flexible bars chart component that can be used to create ordinal, histogram, horizontal, and stacked bars charts.

 Options: